Ebanga™ Ebola Antibody Treatment

 August 13, 2019: The first-ever multi-drug randomized control trial to evaluate Ebola Zaire therapeutic medications' safety and efficacy reported two experimental products that would continue to be studied.
 The Pamoja Tulinde Maisha study's investigational agents were ZMapp, remdesivir, mAb114, and REGN-EB3.
 Additionally, this DSMD said, 'all future study participants should be randomized to receive either the REGN-EB3 or mAb114 medications.'

-December 13, 2018 - Ridgeback Biotherapeutics LP announced that it has entered into a patent license agreement with the NIH for intellectual property related to the monoclonal antibody mAb114, an experimental treatment for Ebola.
+December 13, 2018 - Ridgeback Biotherapeutics LP announced that it has entered into a patent license agreement with the NIH for intellectual property related to the mAbs mAb114, an experimental treatment for Ebola.

 Ebanga (mAb114) Antibody Clinical Trials